Scorpibear/remote-chess-engine/README.md

 **POST /fen** - posts fen for analysis with specified depth at the end of a queue, triggers analysis from the top of queue if nothing is being analyzed now
   - fen - FEN of chess position
   - depth - depth to analyze
-  - returns place in queue starting from 0 and estimated time to analyze
+  - returns place in queue starting from 0 and estimated time to analyze ({placeInQueue, estimatedTime})

 **DELETE /fen** - delete specified fen from the queue